AlpacaInTheNight/PromptsBrowser/README.md

 1. `Store format` - the way prompts/styles are stored.
 In the `short` format all prompts/styles data will be saved in the file `data.json`.
 In the `expanded` format a directory `prompts`/`styles` will be added to the collection directory and every prompt/style will be stored as a separate file.
 The expanded format makes it easier to work with the collection when using version control systems like Git.

+### Autocomplete

+1. When you manually type prompts, a menu with similar prompts from the database of known prompts will be displayed.
+You can finish a prompt from the autocomplete menu by clicking on it or by selecting it with the up and down arrows and pressing Enter.

+1. You can also enter style names to quickly add them.
+Since styles do not necessarily have to consist of positive prompts, you can use this to quickly switch between a set of negative prompts, change the resolution or generation quality settings.

+1. Autocomplete can be turned off in the settings.
+It can also be enabled only for prompts or only for styles.

+### Normalize

+1. The `normalize` button is displayed above the positive prompt field.
+It activates the function of normalization of the entered prompts according to the settings of normalization of prompts set in the [Setup window](#setup-window).
+Useful when inserting prompts from external sources.

+1. If the prompt in its current form is already known and stored in the collection in the same form, it will not be changed even if it does not satisfy the normalization settings.

+### Setup window

+1. You can customize the extension by going to the `Settings` section of the WebUI.
+The extension settings are located in the `Prompts Browser` section.

+1. `Autocomplete mode` - defines the behavior of the autocomplete function.

+1. `Show prompt index in database` - will display the ordinal id of the prompt in the collection if the collection is selected in the collection filter.
+Useful when manually sorting prompts within a collection.

+1. `Extended syntax support` - enables support for displaying some extended syntax elements for prompts that can be used by some other extensions.

 1. `Below 1 scroll weight` - how much weight one mouse wheel movement will change when below weight 1.

 1. `Above 1 scroll weight` - how much weight one mouse wheel movement will change when above weight 1.